✠ Support the Mystagogy Resource Center ✠

 Verses

-Showing himself mightier than the instruments of the demons.
+Stronger than the machinations of the demons.

 Saint Thomas Dephourkinos was born at the foot of Mount Kyminas in Bithynia in the ninth century to middle class parents.
 From his youth he studied ecclesiastical writings and longed for the monastic life after visiting many monastic centers.
 Finally he entered one of the area monasteries and became a monk.
 Later in his life, when the Roman official Galolektos had founded a monastery at the Sangarios River, Saint Thomas was already an experienced monk, and the brethren chose him as head of the new monastery.
 He governed the monastery in an orderly way and was an example to his fellow monks.